 When we had visited Madeira Island (Portugal) I had not done a lot of location scouting in advance.
 I had a rough idea of the different areas of the island and only few places in mind that I wanted to visit.
 Fortunately, the road system across Madeira is fairly simple and I recommend to hire a rental car for exploring the island by yourself.

 Madeira is known for mild and summery temperatures throughout the year, especially at the southern coastline.
 However the high mountains and constant Atlantic winds result in contrary weather in the local areas.
 The day when I had taken this picture was no exception.

 We planned to do a hike in the highlands on the Eastern part of the island and we started at the hotel with perfect sunshine, but ended up with constant rain in the valley where we had planned the hike.
 Therefore we scrapped the plan and followed road ER110 heading northwest.

-After a short while the rain eased off and the sky started to open here and there creating patches of the light on the landscape.
+After a short while the rain eased off and the sky started to open creating patches of the light on the landscape.
 The mountain by the end of the road was illuminated for a short time only and I was lucky to be there in this exact moment.
-This was a perfect example for those unpredictable situations in landscape photography which make the exploration of new areas most exciting.
+A perfect example for those unpredictable situations in landscape photography which make the exploration of new areas most exciting.

 Thoughts on Composition

 I had also photographed the same frame with a wider angle emphasizing the road even more.
 The wider angle comes with a more dramatic perspective but at the same time the background appears a lot smaller and less prominent what resulted in a less balanced composition in my opinion.
-The illuminated mountain is the main point of interest and it should be a dominant part of the picture.
+The illuminated mountain is the main point of interest and it should be a dominant part of the image.